karlospn/mytechramblings-site-source-code/content/posts/running-a-sonarqube-scan-when-building-docker-image.md

 These are the steps we're going to do in each stage:
 - **Stage 1**
   - Install Java.
-  - Install dotnet-sonarscanner.
+  - Install the ``dotnet-sonarscanner`` global tool.
-  - Install dotnet-reportgenerator-globaltool.
+  - Install the ``dotnet-reportgenerator-globaltool`` global tool.
-  - Start sonarscanner.
+  - Start the SonarQube scanner.
   - Restore the dependencies.
   - Build the app.
   - Run the tests.
-  - Get the code coverage report from the tests and convert it into a supported sonarqube format report.
+  - Get the code coverage report from the tests and convert it into a SonarQube report.
   - Publish the app.
-  - Stop sonarscanner.
+  - Stop the SonarQube scanner.

 - **Stage 2**
   - Get the artifact from the stage 1.